fbpx

 Your questions answered

-We have written to our customers to explain changes to their rent charges for the financial year 2023-24.
+We have written to our social housing customers to explain changes to their rent charges for the financial year 2024-25.
+All customers should have received their letter by the end of February.

 If all of your rent charge is currently paid by housing benefit or the housing element of Universal Credit, and your circumstances don't change, this increase will be covered by your benefits.